AlienAJ23/Notes_taker/README.md

 ```
 - This will run your fake REST API at http://localhost:3001/notes.

-- While runing the script, there mind be a execution error, run the powershell as an administrator and apply this script:
+- While runing the script, there might be a execution error, run the powershell as an administrator and apply this script:
 ```Powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```